Enough of this smoke. I’m outta here – part 2

 To that end, the program has seen the installation of more than 50 original works of art in every ward of the city.
 Additionally, the city has painted hundreds of utility boxes to give each one and its immediate neighborhood a unique quality.

-Unlike the process in Missoula, where the city council must vote on each individual project, Calgary’s process is funded by dedicating a portion City of Calgary capital budget projects over $1 million to public art using one percent of the first $50 million of the total eligible capital project costs, and 0.5% of the portion over $50 million – up to a maximum of $4 million.
+Unlike the process in Missoula, where the city council must vote on each individual project, Calgary’s process is funded by dedicating a portion of City of Calgary capital projects to public art.
+Projects with budgets over $1 million use one percent of the first $50 million of the total eligible capital project costs, and 0.5% of the portion over $50 million – up to a maximum of $4 million.

 This entry was posted in Western U.S. and Canada August and September 2017.
 Bookmark the permalink.